snavya18282007-pixel/Fish-Market-dataset/README.md

 # 🐟 Fish Market Linear Regression Project

+# 📖 Description
+This repository contains a machine learning project that applies Linear Regression to the Fish Market Dataset.
+The dataset includes measurements of different fish species such as length, height, and width, along with their weights.

+The goal of this project is to build a regression model that can accurately predict the weight of fish based on physical dimensions.

+ Key highlights:

+Data preprocessing: cleaning and preparing the dataset.

+Exploratory Data Analysis (EDA): visualizing correlations between fish measurements and weight.

+Model training: applying scikit-learn’s LinearRegression.

+Evaluation: using metrics like Mean Squared Error (MSE) and R² score.

+Visualization: comparing predicted vs actual weights.

+This project is designed as a beginner-friendly introduction to regression modeling, while also offering opportunities to extend into more advanced techniques such as polynomial regression, species-specific models, and residual analysis.
 # 📌 Overview

 This project applies Linear Regression to the Fish Market Dataset from Kaggle.